sureserverman/tor-socat/README.md

 > To use it as upstream server for other docker containers your command may look like:\
-> `docker run -d --name=tor-socat --restart=always sureserver/tor-socat`
+> `docker run -d --name=tor-socat --restart=always sureserver/tor-socat:latest`
 >
 > If you want to access it from your host, publish port 853 like this:\
-> `docker run -d --name=tor-socat -p 853:853 --restart=always sureserver/tor-socat`
+> `docker run -d --name=tor-socat -p 853:853 --restart=always sureserver/tor-socat:latest`
 >
 > This image uses obfs4 bridges to access tor network.
 There is a pair of them in this image.
 If you want to use another ones, just do it like this:\
-> `docker run -d --name=tor-socat -e BRIDGE1="obfs4 217.182.78.247:52234 FF98116BB1530B18EDFBD0721FEF9874ADB1346A cert=tPXL+y4Wk+oFiqWdGtSAJ2BhcJBBcSD3gNn6dbgvmojNXy7DSeygNuHx4PYXvM9B+fTCPg iat-mode=0" -e BRIDGE2="obfs4 217.182.78.247:52234 FF98116BB1530B18EDFBD0721FEF9874ADB1346A cert=tPXL+y4Wk+oFiqWdGtSAJ2BhcJBBcSD3gNn6dbgvmojNXy7DSeygNuHx4PYXvM9B+fTCPg iat-mode=0" --restart=always sureserver/tor-socat`
+> `docker run -d --name=tor-socat -e BRIDGE1="obfs4 217.182.78.247:52234 FF98116BB1530B18EDFBD0721FEF9874ADB1346A cert=tPXL+y4Wk+oFiqWdGtSAJ2BhcJBBcSD3gNn6dbgvmojNXy7DSeygNuHx4PYXvM9B+fTCPg iat-mode=0" -e BRIDGE2="obfs4 217.182.78.247:52234 FF98116BB1530B18EDFBD0721FEF9874ADB1346A cert=tPXL+y4Wk+oFiqWdGtSAJ2BhcJBBcSD3gNn6dbgvmojNXy7DSeygNuHx4PYXvM9B+fTCPg iat-mode=0" --restart=always sureserver/tor-socat:latest`
 > with your desired bridges' strings in quotes
 >
+> After that just use IP-address of your container and port 853 as DNS-over-TLS upstream resolver
+>
 > To use it for DNS-over-HTTPS do it this way:\
-> `docker run -d --name=tor-socat --e PORT=443 --restart=always sureserver/tor-socat`
+> `docker run -d --name=tor-socat --e PORT=443 --restart=always sureserver/tor-socat:latest`
 >
 > To use it for DNS do it this way:\
-> `docker run -d --name=tor-socat --e PORT=53 --restart=always sureserver/tor-socat`
+> `docker run -d --name=tor-socat --e PORT=53 --restart=always sureserver/tor-socat:latest`
 >
-> After that just use IP-address of your container and port 853 as DNS-over-TLS upstream resolver
+> To disable obfs4-bridges:\
+> `docker run -d --name=tor-socat --e BRIDGED="N" --restart=always sureserver/tor-socat:latest`

 ## Roadmap